-As buying agents Jo & John are in very close contact with all the agents in their area and they often hear in advance about properties that might be coming up for sale.
+As property finders we are in very close contact with all the agents in our areas as they often hear in advance about properties that might be coming up for sale.
 How early often depends on the agent involved but being trusted by them, both frequently have prior knowledge of property coming onto the market.
 Private sellers also get in touch hoping they might have a client suitable for their house.

 In the current market especially - with confusion abounding regarding pricing, good areas, bad areas etc - it makes sense for a buyer to have an adviser as well.
-Identifying properties that might be of interest and then viewing them, Jo & John will report to you their findings, which will save you hours of wasted time if not suitable.
-Once a suitable property comes up, their negotiating skills and knowledge of the market eases the transaction process.
-They can advise on property professionals such as solicitors, surveyors and builders and whilst the legal process is going through will liaise between estate agents and solicitors right through until completion.Contact Us
+Identifying properties that might be of interest and then viewing them, we will report our findings to you, which will save you hours of wasted time if not suitable.
+Once a suitable property comes up, our negotiating skills and knowledge of the market eases the transaction process.
+We can advise on property professionals such as solicitors, surveyors and builders and whilst the legal process is going through we will liaise between estate agents and solicitors right through until completion.Contact Us

 A varied yet beautiful landscape is perhaps the best way to describe Wiltshire, Gloucestershire and the Cotswolds.
 The southern section of the Cotswolds runs up from the Georgian City of Bath into south Gloucestershire taking in country towns such as Nailsworth, Stroud and Painswick with deep valleys and far reaching views.
 Nearby Cirencester, a buzzing market town has many pretty villages such as Bibury and Barnsley close by.
 Further east towards Lechlade and Fairford the land is flatter but no less attractive.
 More to the south are historic towns such as Malmesbury with its wonderful Abbey and Tetbury so popular with visitors hoping to catch a royal glimpse or buy souvenirs from the Highgrove shop or maybe take in Chavenage House (Trenwith of Poldark fame)